Website Woodmansterne School

 Woodmansterne has a diverse and vibrant community and as a school we benefit from a rich variety of cultures and traditions.
 As a growing school, we are looking to extend our team further and employ exceptional staff who share our values and determination to ensure that Woodmansterne pupils receive a first-class education.

-- communicate effectively in a variety of situations – verbal and written;
+- has the ability to communicate effectively in a variety of situations – verbal and written and can use ICT effectively to support learning;

-- work constructively as part of a team and commit to the school’s ethos, aims and school environment with a positive, flexible can-do attitude;
+- the ability to work constructively as part of a team and commit to the school’s ethos, aims and school environment with a positive, flexible can-do attitude;

-- work under pressure in a constantly changing and demanding environment, prioritising conflicting work demands
+- the ability to work under pressure in a constantly changing and demanding environment, prioritising conflicting work demand